The Sunshine Coast: A complete guide

 The beaches are just one part of the Sunshine Coast.
 Although the name of the region makes you think of the waterside towns – sunshine and coast do tend to conjure up images of beaches – the Sunshine Coast Hinterland is just as interesting.

-There are lots of things to do in the Sunshine Coast Hinterland including exploring the nature, tasting the local produce, visiting the heritage and art of the towns.
+There are lots of things to do in the Sunshine Coast Hinterland including exploring nature, tasting the local produce, and visiting the heritage and art of the towns.
 Let’s have a look at the different areas, from south to north.

 Beerwah